DM-GY-6063-2024F-B/DM-GY-6063-2024F-B.github.io/README.md

 ## Office Hours

-I will be available for 2 hours a week to answer questions, help with assignments, chat about creative code, etc. These will be in the IDM Grad Lab (Room 325A) on Mondays and Wednesdays from 10:00am to 12:00pm.
+I will be available for 2 hours a week to answer questions, help with assignments, chat about creative code, etc. These will be in the IDM Grad Lab (Room 325A) on Mondays and Tuesdays, [by appointment](https://calendar.app.google/ksTxa5AmwQt1dcms8).

 These are not mandatory.
 If you have questions or need help with some aspect of the material, but are unable to attend these, send me an email and we'll find a time to meet.